-This may come in the form of practice and training, or a willingness to prioritize even if it would disrupt other parts of your life and be an inconvenience.
+This may come as practice and training or a willingness to prioritize, even if it would disrupt other parts of your life and be an inconvenience.

 If it’s something that you are truly passionate about, it’s easier to maintain a high level of commitment.

-You will face challenges along the way, so take them head on with a determined attitude.
+You will face challenges along the way, so take them head-on with a determined attitude.

 3. Take measured and small steps.

 The primary reason we do not take action is that we feel overwhelmed by the enormity of these thoughts and goals.

 We tell ourselves that it is OK to just get by.

-Instead, embrace the idea that you have unlimited potential, and that with hard work and determination, anything is achievable.
+Instead, embrace the idea that you have unlimited potential and that anything is achievable with hard work and determination.

 The best way to do this is to think big but start small.

 Taking small measured steps will eventually become a habit, and like any habit, will be hard to break.

 Before you know it, you have given yourself momentum and set yourself on a path to your goal.

-4. Learn from your mistakes.
+4. Learn from your mistakes to maximize your potential.

 - Mistakes that you do not learn from.